RchGrav/GunBotScripts/README.md

 running anything in gunbot, if you're just experimenting with the scripts to see what they create so as to avoid having to manually delete everything.

-## Future improvements

-Just FYI I probably won't push anything to this repo again, I tend to prefer simple things that I understand, TBH I recommend modifying this stuff for yourself, partly because doing so will help you understand what it's doing rather than trusting something automated to do what you want.
-It might be nice to be able to automatically add and remove pairs in the scripts without having to manually start/stop them, however I don't find that particularly important so probably won't implement it, you're welcome to fork the repo or send a pull request if you have any improvements, but please don't ask for any features as the answer is likely to be no.